StefFrustagli/the-italian-hangman-game/README.md

 ##### Victory message
+A victory message appears when the player wins the game:
 ![Victory message](https://i.ibb.co/VjCcDCz/victory-message.png)

 ##### Loss message
+A loss message appears when the player loses the game:
 ![Loss message](https://i.ibb.co/bzhPsm7/loss-message.png)

 ##### Restart the game
+A restart input appears whenever the player wins or loses.
+An affirmative answer restarts the game and the player is asked to select a category.
+A negative answer ends the game.
 ![Input to restart the game](https://i.ibb.co/TwVGJRt/Would-you-like-to-play-again-input.png)

 ##### Exit the game